glae/blog/_posts/2019-12-17-cooptation.md

 - are you shamelessly recommending someone to get a bonus, no matter what the people you recommend be worth?
 - does your company need to distribute bonuses to help recruiting?
 Isn't it supposed to be appealing without these artificial tricks?

-I guess I might be (too?) idealistic, I need to leave money out to believe in a true sincere recommendation for a job.
+I guess I might be (too?) idealistic, I need to leave money out to believe in a true sincere recommendation for a job, or anything in general.